Motorcycle Rider Safety Program

 - You will receive a confirmation email after completing your online registration with the status of “registered”.
-Contact Illinois Central College Motorcycle Safety Program at 800-252-3348 or email [email protected] if your confirmation email shows “pending” status.
-This indicates an error with your registration.
-You are NOT enrolled in a class with a “pending” status.
+If you do not receive a confirmation email, this indicates an error with your registration.
+Contact Illinois Central College Motorcycle Safety Program at (800) 252-3348 or email [email protected] if you do not receive a confirmation email after completing your online registration.

-- If a class is full, we encourage you to try to get into the class by adding your name to the waitlist.
+- If a class is marked full, we encourage you to try to get into the class as a walk-in.

-- If a waitlist student is accepted into the class, they will be given instructions to register and pay through the icc.edu/motorcycle website before the class concludes.
+If a walk-in is accepted into the class, you will be instructed to register and pay by completing an online registration before the class concludes.